** Checked for latest current info & best practises: 08 June 2026 –

 Sometimes the Harmonised System code may be described as a trade tariff reference, or a commodity code.

-It operates as a universal identifier so that any customs or port official, any transportation agent, anyone at all, will know what’s inside that parcel/ container shipment.
+This system has operated for a long time, as a universal identifier so that any customs or port official, any transportation agent, anyone at all, will know what's inside that parcel/ container shipment.
 Whatever language they speak.

 And of course different code numbers will reflect whether a license is needed, or a particular safety handling situation, what the item is made of and what it is to be used for, and whatever else.